KankakeeCommunityCollege/athletics/_contacts/bryce-shafer.md

 email: bshafer@kcc.edu
 ---

 Coach Shafer is entering his seventh season as an assistant at KCC.
-Since 2016 Coach Shafer has seen 25 of his pitchers move on to four year schools or the MLB Draft: Eleven to NCAA Division I, six to NCAA Division II, five to NAIA and two – Waylon Richardson–was drafted by the Philadelphia Phillies (2018) and Dylan Dodd- was selected 96th overall by the Atlanta Braves in the 3rd round of the 2021 MLB draft.
+Since 2016, Coach Shafer has seen 25 of his pitchers move on to four-year schools or the MLB Draft: Eleven to NCAA Division I; six to NCAA Division II; five to NAIA; and two (Waylon Richardson and Dylan Dodd) to the MLB Draft.
+Richardson was drafted by the Philadelphia Phillies (2018) and Dodd was selected 96th overall by the Atlanta Braves in the 3rd round of the 2021 MLB draft.
 In 2021, the Cavaliers pitching staff broke the KCC strikeout record with 491 strikeouts on the season.

 Prior to KCC, Coach Shafer attended Valparaiso University from 2007-10.
 He was selected by the Chicago Cubs in the 2010 Major League Baseball Amateur Draft.
 In 2010 at Valparaiso, Shafer tallied 121 strikeouts, second-most in Crusader history and third m​ost in Horizon League history, earning him Horizon League Pitcher of the Year and First Team All-Conference honors.